aamrixx/lpl/README.md

 # lpl
-Little Programming Language is based around Assembly.<br>
+Little Programming Language is based around Assembly (nothing like Assembly).<br>
 It is a bit like a high level assembly or something else.<br>

 # Keywords